 - What do you want to get from giving the presentation? (your objective)

 Once you are clear on who you are delivering to, the next important question is, what exactly do you want to deliver.
 The message is the key.
-It is the whole reason you are giving the presentation.
+It is the whole reason you are giving the business presentation.
 Hence you should be absolutely clear on your objective, and what is the information you want the audience to take away with them.
-The action you want the audience to do, once they leave the presentation, is known as the Call to Action.
+The action you want the audience to do, once they leave the business presentation, is known as the Call to Action.
 If your audience does not know what they should do, after watching your presentation, then it has been a futile effort.
-And this Call to Action cannot be same for all audiences, even for the same topic.
+And this Call to Action cannot be the same for all audiences, even for the same topic.
 The following framework will help you develop key messaging for your target audience

-- First, think about the reason you are giving this presentation.
+- First, think about the reason you are giving this business presentation.
 What is your objective?
-Are you trying to spread awareness about a cause, or trying to impress some information on a group?
+Are you trying to spread awareness about a cause, or trying to impress some information on a target group?

 - Once you are clear about this, decide and write the exact message, you want the audience to take back with them.

-Now that you have the content, the outline, and a basic design in mind; it is time to address the where of the presentation.
+Now that you have the content, the outline, and a basic slide design in mind; it is time to address the where of the presentation.

-Other than that, the size of the audience also affects the design.
+Other than that, the size of the audience also affects the powerpoint slide design.
 Are you presenting to a group of 10 or a crowd of 1000?
 Or is it online and to be viewed on screens and devices?
 For example., the size and type of the font you can use depends on this, as the content might become illegible to the audience.

-As a lot of these factors become unpredictable before the presentation, it is best to play as safe as you can.
+As a lot of these factors become unpredictable before the business presentation, it is best to play as safe as you can.
 So here are some do’s and don’ts, to avoid the most common mistakes.

 - Always use a classic typeface.
 Ditch the fancy fonts, as mostly they cause the audience to work hard in reading the text.
 Google Fonts is a great way to test fonts.

 - Choose the scale of your infographics, and the size of the fonts, according to the size of the room and audience.
-If your audience can’t see or read your slides, then your effort is wasted.
+If your audience can’t see or read your powerpoint slides, then your effort is wasted.

-- Don’t use low resolution images.
+- Don’t use low-resolution images.

 - Pretend as if WordArt and ClipArt features do not exist in PowerPoint.

 First of all, the presentation below is verbose, has too many bullet points and smaller font size which are not legible.
 Secondly, the lighting of the room interferes with the visibility of the presentation.
-The environment here is a big hall, and hence too much information on the screen, makes the slide look cramped and uncomfortable.
+The environment here is a big hall, and hence too much information on the screen, makes the powerpoint slide look cramped and uncomfortable.
 It is hard to read.
 People sitting in the back and people with poor eyesight will have extreme trouble discerning the text.

-Now that you know your target audience, the exact message you want to deliver, and the environment in which you will be delivering the presentation; the next step is designing your business presentation content into impactful PowerPoint Slides.
-Organizing your presentation content into a visually engaging story, is arguably the best way to present.
+Now that you know your target audience, the exact message you want to deliver, and the environment in which you will be delivering the business presentation; the next step is designing your business presentation content into impactful PowerPoint Slides.
+Organizing your presentation content into a visually engaging story is arguably the best way to present.

 Look at one example which shows the power of strong visuals in communicating your point.
-Looking at the slide, you immediately get the idea that the slide talks about 22 females and 45 males.
-It is probably a survey result, or a statistic being presented.
-Look at how the color of these visuals contrasts beautifully against the background and the text.
+Looking at the powerpoint slide, you immediately get the idea that the slide design talks about 22 females and 45 males.
+It is probably a survey result, or a statistic is presented.
+Look at how the color of these visuals contrasts beautifully against the powerpoint background and the text.
 This makes the statistics pop out, and it immediately catches the eye.
-So even if the audience does not read the rest of the text, the message from this slide is loud and clear to them.
+So even if the audience does not read the rest of the text, the message from this powerpoint slide is loud and clear to them.
 This information will remain with the audience, even if they forget the rest, which was your goal in the first place